aadswebdesign/module_editor/docs/about.md

 02. After the first insert, first-/last- Element-/Child allways have the same value!
 03. If this is settled, it is allways \*last Element-/Child to be focussed on because any new content will be appended to \* and will become the new \* for the next appending!\
 &nbsp;&nbsp; ☛ So last Element-/Child is the range here and will updated every time content is added!
-&nbsp;&nbsp;&nbsp;<blockquote>"<em>This is exactly why the Range Api makes no sence here because last Element-/Child is allways the startpoint for the next element/node and that can be reached/manipulated with append/appendChild replaceWith and other dom methods!</em>"</blockquote>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<blockquote>"<em>This is exactly why the Range Api makes no sence here because last Element-/Child is allways the startpoint for the next element/node and that can be reached/manipulated with append/appendChild replaceWith and other dom methods!</em>"</blockquote>

 &nbsp;&nbsp;&nbsp;&nbsp;**So to create an editor:**\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ☛ Is all about sticking to the natural flow of those elements!\